Fiji national rugby sevens team: History

 The International Rugby Board (IRB) expanded the sevens rugby competition to become a series of 11 tournaments around the world.
 The debt the FRU incurred from the 2000 sevens series was significant.
 At the end of December 2000, the FRU was burdened with accumulated losses of F$933,306.
 Fiji appealed to the IRB for funding, arguing that the sevens tournament was built around Fiji and they would not be able to participate without such funding.
 From that appeal flowed participation funds that enabled the islands teams to play in the World Sevens Series fully funded.
 By the end of November 2001, the FRU was sitting on a surplus of F$560,311 compared with the previous year's net loss of F$675,609.

 The FRU again ran out of money in 2013 to support the national sevens team.
 The IRB had temporarily suspended funding due to concerns with FRU financial management and governance.
 The head coach went unpaid for months, another staff was terminated, and the team lacked funds for basic supplies such as rugby balls and bottled water.

 Waisale Serevi is highly regarded as the best player ever in sevens rugby.
 Nicknamed the "maestro", played in this side from 1989 to 2006 leading them to countless tournament victories, two Sevens World Cups in 1997 and 2005.

 World Rugby Sevens Series

-Fiji has won the World Rugby Sevens Series four times — first in 2005-06, and most recently in 2018-19.
-Fiji is one of only two teams — along with New Zealand — to finish in the top four of the World Series every season since its inception.
+Fiji has won the World Rugby Sevens Series four times — first in 2005–06, and most recently in 2018–19.